 - Not enough time or budget allocated to evaluation might mean that decision-makers for your project (including you) have not allocated enough resources for evaluation.
 You'll need to discuss the benefits of evaluation and get buy-in for allocating more funds to these activities.

 - Or, perhaps you simply want to acquire or refresh skills/capacity for evaluation...
 This means you understand evaluation is important but you’re looking to learn the latest techniques and thinking.
 There are training courses out there to help you with this.
-Future.Boutique is delivering courses in Melbourne and Sydney in the next month or so.
-You can also get training from the International Association of Public Participation (IAP2) in other parts of the world.
+Future.Boutique is able to deliver courses for your organisation.
+The International Association of Public Participation (IAP2) also has an engagement training offering.

 *Simply Stakeholders is a Future.Boutique client.